-A Media Endpoint, on receipt of an instruction to play local ringback tone, MUST do so until it receives valid RTP packets or is instructed by the SIP-PBX that the call has been answered.
+Early-Media header in the 18x response, on receipt of an instruction to play local ringback tone, MUST do so until it receives valid RTP packets or is instructed by the SIP-PBX that the call has been answered.
 On receipt of valid RTP packets, a Media Endpoint MUST disable any local ringback tone and play the received media.
 A Media Endpoint, on receipt of information concerning received SDP, MAY use the information to determine whether RTP packets received are valid and MAY discard RTP packets arriving before that time.